Transformation of the 84th Street Corridor in the heart of La Vista is underway!

 La Vista’s stretch of 84th Street from Giles Road to Harrison Street has been the City’s main economic center since La Vista was established in 1960.
 It came to be known as The Golden Mile with businesses such as Wal-Mart, Baker’s Supermarket, Gordman’s, Hobby Lobby and Summer Kitchen as main draws along the corridor.

 The decline of 84th Street began when Wal-Mart closed in 2006, however, the closing of Baker’s in 2008 was what led to the corridor's demise.
 The City has led significant public planning efforts over several years to chart a new course for the future.
 The plan, known as “Vision 84,” set out to create a memorable and distinct identity and incorporate a vibrant mix of land uses while providing a sense of community and a high quality of life for residents.
-The old golf course is being transformed into Civic Center Park, which will provide a venue for a variety of activities and connect a new City Centre with the existing civic campus to create a new downtown for La Vista.
+The old golf course is being transformed into Central Park, which will provide a venue for a variety of activities and connect a new City Centre with the existing civic campus to create a new downtown for La Vista.

 The City’s vision to redevelop the 84th Street corridor to eliminate and prevent future blighted conditions is becoming a reality.
 What was once Vision 84 has transitioned to Corridor 84 as the plan is implemented and the transformation is underway.